(Post)Doctoral Projects

 Coal Texts: Coal as an Energy Source in German-Language Literature after 1945

 Literature also plays a central role in these discussions, as it critically examines the relationship between humans and the environment and reflects on socio-historical and cultural-political issues.
-The research project is dedicated to these social, economic and ecological transformation processes and the resulting contemporary cultures.
+The research project is dedicated to these social, economic, and ecological transformation processes and the resulting contemporary cultures.
 Following research contributions from the Environmental and Energy Humanities, Material Studies and Ecocriticism, the research project’s aim is to comprehensively examine the representation of coal as an energy source in German-language literature after 1945.

 Dissertation